DerekYu177/ECSE489Lab2/README.md

   5. `createBody()` dynamically creates QNAME using `ArrayList<byte>`
   6. Individual packets are returned back to `DNSPacketValidator`, and stitched together for the final query packet.
   7. This packet is then placed inside a UDP datagram and sent to the desired address specified in the interface
   8. The return packet is captured and placed into a receiveBuffer, but there is no implementation that will interpret this packet.

+Copied from my github @ https://github.com/DerekYu177/ECSE489Lab2

 n.b. `ctrl`+`shift`+`m` for live display if you are viewing this from Atom